 - Verbal aggression towards another

 - Physical aggression towards another

 - Academic dishonesty

 - Possession of drugs/tobacco/ alcohol

+- Damage to property of others and/or the school

 Head of School's Authority for Expulsion

 Expulsion is separation from the school at the discretion of the Head of School.
 Expulsion for behavior that negatively affects the school community may be for the remainder of the academic year or permanent.